Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Surabaya's data centers are positioned to support the region's significant industrial, manufacturing, and logistics sectors.
-Their location provides low-latency connectivity to the Port of Tanjung Perak, one of Indonesia's busiest seaports, and numerous industrial estates.
+Proximity To Key Business Districts Data centers in Surabaya are strategically located to serve the region's key economic centers.
+This includes the Port of Tanjung Perak, one of Indonesia's busiest seaports, and the numerous industrial estates that are home to manufacturing, logistics, and automotive companies.

-Tax Advantage For Data Centers Indonesia offers specific tax incentives for data centers operating within designated Special Economic Zones (SEZs) or industrial areas.
-These advantages include concessions or exemptions on certain taxes and import duties, designed to lower the financial barrier for infrastructure investment.
+Tax Advantage For Data Centers Indonesia offers tax incentives for data center investments, particularly for facilities located in designated Special Economic Zones (SEZs).
+These programs can provide significant financial relief through concessions or exemptions on certain taxes and import duties, directly lowering the total cost of ownership.

 Natural Disaster Risk

-Surabaya has a moderate overall disaster risk profile, with an INFORM Risk score of 4.5 out of 10 as of September 2025.
-The primary environmental threats stem from its coastal location and proximity to major tectonic fault lines.
+Surabaya has a moderate overall disaster risk profile, with an INFORM Risk score of 4.5 out of 10, as of September 2025.
+The primary threats are environmental, and any infrastructure deployment must account for these specific, high-risk factors.

 Key natural hazards include: